mariloutb/learnentityframeworkcore5.com/whats-new-in-ef-core-5/README.md

 );
 ```

-As you can see that all the columns are nullable, even though some of the `HomeAddress` properties have been configured as required.
+You can see that all the columns are nullable, even though some of the `HomeAddress` properties have been configured as required.
 Also, when querying for a `Person`, if all the columns for either the home or work address are null, then EF Core will leave the `HomeAddress` and/or `WorkAddress` properties as null, rather than setting an empty instance of `Address`.

 In EF Core 5.0, the `HomeAddress` navigation can now be configured as a required dependency.